All Episodes

 And I did outside the restaurant.

-Uh She didn't want to be in the picture.
+She didn't want to be in the picture.

-I enjoyed it, especially when I looked over and I saw the former president intently chatting up the woman uh that I was with.
+I enjoyed it, especially when I looked over and I saw the former president intently chatting up the woman that I was with.

 It was cool.

-So he's had it blurbed on the Drudge Report for I guess an hour or two.
+So he's had it blurbed on the Drudge Report for, I guess, an hour or two.

-Said, no, the former president didn't approach Rush.
+He said, no, the former president didn't approach Rush.

 That would never happen.

-Uh Rush, Rush approached the former president.
+Rush approached the former president.

-I know I predicted this.
+I predicted this.

-Uh and they got photographers taking pictures of that, I'm sure, but but uh I was minding my I didn't even know he was gonna be there, minding my own business like I always bothering nobody sitting in the restaurant.
+I didn't even know he was going to be there, minding my own business, like I was bothering nobody, sitting in the restaurant.

-Uh at four or five people come over.
+I had four or five people come over.

 And when she came back, my guest came back, those other people then stopped coming over.

-But I mean, there are witnesses to this is the point.
+But I mean, there are witnesses to this, is the point.

-There were countless What was that, uh, Mr. Sturdley?
+What was that, Mr. Sturdley?

 There is no rest of the story.